 NEGWA/USW - Opposed to this insofar as it is inextricably linked to requiring that the plan include “all reasonable alternatives to natural gas” and targeted/partial complete decommissioning for the reasons provided above; is supportive of including these measures in considering GSEP pipeline replacement and repairs.

-HEET – Although this is a critical point, it is already part of federal and state law and thus might be duplicative and could create inconsistencies between state and federal law.

 Eversource - It is unclear on overall intent, but risk analysis and prioritization of pipe segments for replacement is focused on reducing risk and improving safety.
 Not something that can or should factor indoor gas analysis.

 Liberty - Opposes this proposed revision.
 The focus of GSEP is to replace aging or leak-prone natural gas pipeline infrastructure in the interests of public safety, system reliability and methane emission reduction, which are overarching priorities that encompasses these initiatives; therefore, adding duplicative terms will only needlessly complicate the interpretation of the statutory language.
 The replacement of leak-prone pipe should and is based on the risk scores pursuant to the Company’s DIMP.
 The DIMP was created by federal regulations and compliance with the DIMP is governed by the PHMSA and the Department’s Pipeline Safety Division.
 Pursuant to the Company’s DIMP, Liberty relies on a leak-based assessment analysis to prioritize the replacement of distribution piping using a balanced approach of incorporating viable risks with high consequences indicated by the plan and other known attributes of facilities within the distribution system, including key factors such as age, size, material, leak history, pressure, density, proximity to structures, public buildings or business districts, and soil conditions.
 The Department in reviewing the GSEPs must prioritize safety, security, reliability of service, affordability, equity and reductions in greenhouse gas emissions to meet statewide greenhouse gas emission limits and sublimits established pursuant to chapter 21N.
 The inclusion would be duplicative since the prioritization and review of GSEP already includes the review of aging or leak-prone natural gas pipeline infrastructure that pose viable risks with high consequences indicated by the plan and other known attributes of facilities within the distribution system.